ibm-cloud-docs/storage-scale/faq.md

 The mappings can be found in the `image-map.tf` file in this [GitHub repository](https://github.com/IBM/ibm-spectrum-scale-ibm-cloud-schematics){: external}.

-## Can I use my own custom image in the Storage Scale cluster by specifying the image name in the deployment value `bootstrap_osimage_name`?
+## Can you use own custom image in the Storage Scale cluster by specifying the image name in the deployment value `bootstrap_osimage_name`?
 {: #bring-own-custom-image}
 {: faq}